 Another prediction has to do with our view of the most distant parts of the Universe.
 If the Universe is only 15 billion years old, then we cannot see any regions which are more than 15 billion light years away from us, because the light from those regions would have had to leave there before the beginning of the Universe in order to have reached us by now.
-In fact, we cannot even see that far away, because when we look that far out into space,we are looking back into time, and if we look far enough out, we would be looking at the Cosmic Fireball itself.
-In the earliest part of the Big Bang, the Cosmic Fireball would have been so dense that light created in one part of the Universe would not be able to get anywhere else, so if we were trying to look at that part of the Universe, it would be opaque, and impossible to observe, but as the Universe expanded there would have come a time when the light could "leak" outwards from every part of the Universe to every other part, and so we ought to be able to see the light that was emitted at that time, still running through the Universe, just as it was when it was emitted, 15 billion years ago.
+In fact we cannot even see that far away, because when we look that far out into space we are looking back into time, and if we look far enough out we would be looking at the Cosmic Fireball itself.
+In the earliest part of the Big Bang, the Cosmic Fireball was so dense that light created in one part of the Universe could not get anywhere else, so if we were trying to look at that part of the Universe it would be opaque and impossible to observe, but as the Universe expanded there came a time when the light could "leak" outwards from every part of the Universe to every other part, and so we ought to be able to see the light that was emitted at that time still running through the Universe, just as it was when it was emitted 15 billion years ago.

-Assuming that the Universe really did start with a Big Bang, and is expanding at a tremendous rate in all directions, it would be nice to know if it has always been expanding at the same rate, or whether its speed of expansion is gradually changing.
+Assuming that the Universe really did start with a Big Bang and is expanding at a tremendous rate in all directions, it would be nice to know if it has always been expanding at the same rate, or whether its speed of expansion is gradually changing.
 There are two basic theories concerning this.
-In the Open Universe model, the Universe has always been expanding at about the same rate, and will always continue to expand at the same rate.
-In the Closed Universe model, the Universe was once expanding much faster, and has been slowing down because of the gravitational pull of all of the galaxies, and will eventually stop its expansion, and fall back on itself, until there is a Big Crunch at the end of the Universe.
-In the Open Universe model, the Universe has a finite past, but an infinite future.
-In the Closed Universe model, both the past and the future are finite.
-(There was also a variation of the Closed model, called the Oscillating Universe, in which the Big Crunch becomes another Big Bang, and the Universe keeps expanding and contracting indefinitely.
+In the Open Universe model the Universe has always been expanding at about the same rate, and will always continue to expand at that same rate.
+In the Closed Universe model the Universe was once expanding much faster, and has been slowing down because of the gravitational pull of all of the galaxies, and will eventually stop its expansion and fall back on itself until there is a Big Crunch at the end of the Universe.
+In the Open Universe model the Universe has a finite past, but an infinite future.
+In the Closed Universe model both the past and the future are finite.
+(There was also a variation of the Closed model called the Oscillating Universe, in which the Big Crunch becomes another Big Bang, and the Universe keeps expanding and contracting indefinitely.
 But all calculations so far indicate that if there ever is a Big Crunch, that will probably be the end of things.
-This and other problems have made the Oscillating Universe model gradually drop out of favor.)
+This and other problems made the Oscillating Universe model gradually fall out of favor.)

 To estimate the actual mass in the Universe, we can count the galaxies in various regions of space, and estimate their masses using whatever techniques are currently available.
 When this was first done it was discovered that the mass of the galaxies is about 100 times less than the critical density, implying that the Universe should expand forever.
 Unfortunately, there were some other problems of galaxy dynamics that suggested that this result was not correct.

-Throughout the Universe, there are large clusters of galaxies, which are presumably gravitationally bound together, because the random motions of the galaxies in the cluster (measured by the Doppler shifts in their spectra) are much larger than normal random velocities, just as though their mutual gravities were pulling them back and forth relative to each other.
-But in every case, the fastest motions were too big to be explained by the gravitational pull of the galaxies, if the total masses of the galaxies are as small as the early measurements.
-This led to the theory of the "missing" mass, or "dark" matter.
-This mass is either really missing, or not there, in which case we have to explain the high velocities of the galaxies in the clusters by some currently unknown method, or it is really there, but we're somehow missing it with the standard methods of observation.
+Throughout the Universe there are large clusters of galaxies which are presumably gravitationally bound together, because the random motions of the galaxies in the cluster (measured by the Doppler shifts in their spectra) are much larger than normal random velocities, just as though their mutual gravities were pulling them back and forth relative to each other.
+But in every case the fastest motions were too big to be explained by the gravitational pull of the galaxies if the total masses of the galaxies are as small as the early measurements.
+This led to the theory of "missing" mass, or "dark" matter.
+This mass is either really missing or not there, in which case we have to explain the high velocities of the galaxies in the clusters by some currently unknown method, or it is really there but we're somehow missing it with the standard methods of observation.

-(1) The elements, other than hydrogen and helium, are created inside massive stars, and released into the interstellar medium when they blow themselves to bits in supernova explosions.- As a result, the amount of "heavy" elements is very low in old stars, higher in intermediate-age stars like the Sun, and still higher in stars which are currently forming.
+(1) All elements other than hydrogen and helium are created inside massive stars, and released into the interstellar medium when they blow themselves to bits in supernova explosions.
+As a result, the amount of "heavy" elements is very low in old stars, higher in intermediate-age stars like the Sun, and still higher in stars which are currently forming.
 The relative abundances of such elements in stars of various ages shows that the Sun is a relatively young star.
 (Incidentally, the abundances of the individual elements in the Sun and the rest of the Solar System agrees perfectly with the predictions of this theory, so this basic idea is not likely to be wrong.)